 Learning about abstract concepts and methodologies can certainly be educational but there is a unique value in examining real-world instances.
 Let’s discuss some case studies and see how these technologies were employed in actual scenarios.

-2 Case Studies Of Streaming Data
+Real-World Case Studies of Streaming Data

 Here are a couple of real-world scenarios where 2 distinct organizations effectively incorporated data streams into their operations: